argoproj/argo-workflows/docs/metrics.md

 There are several controller-level metrics.
 These include:

 * `workflows_processed_count`: a count of all Workflow updates processed by the controller
-* `count`: a count of all Workflows currently accessible by the controller by status
+* `count`: a count of all workflows currently accessible by the controller by status
 * `operation_duration_seconds`: a histogram of durations of operations
 * `error_count`: a count of certain errors incurred by the controller
-* `queue_depth_count`: the depth of the queue of Workflows or CronWorkflows to be processed by the controller
+* `queue_depth_count`: the depth of the queue of workflows or cron workflows to be processed by the controller
-* `queue_adds_count`: the number of adds to the queue of Workflows or CronWorkflows
+* `queue_adds_count`: the number of adds to the queue of workflows or cron workflows
-* `queue_latency`: the time Workflows or CronWorkflows spend in the queue waiting to be processed
+* `queue_latency`: the time workflows or cron workflows spend in the queue waiting to be processed

 ### Metric types